-Academic Probation Students are placed on probation following a semester in which their cumulative or semester grade point average falls below 3.0.
-Students on probation or admitted provisionally are required to attain an average of at least 3.0 for all work completed by the end of the next semester.
+Academic Review Students are placed on academic review following a semester in which their cumulative or semester grade point average falls below 3.0.
+Students in academic review or admitted provisionally are required to attain an average of at least 3.0 for all work completed by the end of the next semester.
 Failure to do so is cause for dismissal.

-Dismissal MPA and MSCJPS students who do not maintain a 3.0 cumulative GPA face dismissal.
+Dismissal Graduate students who do not maintain a 3.0 cumulative GPA face dismissal.
 Students who are dismissed may appeal their dismissal but must sit out at least one semester before returning to the program.
+A readmission petition is required for students who have been formally dismissed from O'Neill or have been placed on continuing academic probation for multiple semesters.